 To celebrate the festival, different types of festivities are organized in different places.
 There are many small ceremonies in one place, and at other places, there are large celebrations that involve a vast crowd and lots of dance and music.

-When the sun comes out in the morning, the whole festival starts, and everyone goes around and perform various rituals to show that the GoddessGoddess is pleased with their husbands.
+When the sun comes out in the morning, the whole festival starts, and everyone goes around and performs various rituals to show that the GoddessGoddess is pleased with their husbands.

 Another major part of the festival is that women start gathering at the god of the gods’ house and perform many rituals to get his blessings.
 They chant mantras and perform some prayers.
 They also offer prayers to the GoddessGoddess of the goddesses and perform dance and music in front of the people.